 Our template creates the following resources in your AWS account:1.
 Cross-Account IAM Role

 A read-only IAM role that allows Yasu to access your cost and resource data:2.
-IAM Policy with Read-Only Permissions
+IAM Policies with Read-Only Permissions

 |---|---|---|